vikey725/2d-mimic/README.md

 # Also-Me

 The repo contains source code for also-me project.
-Also-me creates virtual avatar like segmentation over the camera feed, so you can use in zoom, gmeet and elsewhere.
+Also-me creates customizable virtual avatar using pixel-wise segmentation over the camera feed, so you can use in zoom, gmeet and elsewhere.

 ## Setup
 ```